-Appointment of SLO County officer as standby supervisor wont work
+Appointment of SLO County officer as standby supervisor won’t work

 August 10, 2020